 Welcome to the ANVIL website!

-ANVIL is an EU co-funded research project that looks at how civil security systems function in different countries and regions.
-ANVIL study countries are shown in red in the map image above.
-Civil security systems are the (non-military) processes and organizations in place to prevent, respond to and recover from crises and disasters.
-The main goals of ANVIL are to try to reveal what works and what doesn’t work for civil security systems across Europe, to give advice to policy makers about this, and to identify emerging research needs for future EU research programmes.
+ANVIL was an EU co-funded security research project in FP7.
+The main goals of ANVIL have been to try to reveal what works and what doesn’t work for national and regional civil security systems across Europe, to provide advice to policy makers about this, and to identify emerging research needs for future EU research programmes.

 The project period ran for 24 months and ended in February 2014.
 With a budget of 2.2 M€, ANVIL brought together 12 organisations from 11 countries in Europe.